Barry-B15/Landing-Page-Project/README.md

 * Now the sections change when scroll to the top of the viewport
 * The active sections also change colors
 * A new section was also added making four sections in total
+#### Images added
+Just a minor update, added images to the sections